 The name was given according to an old legend of the Warm Springs Indians.
 Two neighboring snow-capped picks - Mount Jefferson and Mount Hood got angry with each other and threw eggs of Thunderbirds which were nestled in both mountains.
 "Thunder spirits of the mountains who lived in the craters hurled the nodules to the accompaniment of much lightning and thunder".

 The oval-shaped thundereggs have been formed in the rhyolite lava flows and tuffs within the gas or steam pockets that served as molds.
 The pocket cavity was filled with silica-rich fluids and later solidified and crystallized.
 Mineral impurities are collected along the bands creating concentric colorful rings.

 Note.
 Hollow thunder eggs are known as geodes but not all geodes are thunder eggs.

 How to Spot Thundereggs?

 Though thundereggs appear lke rocks, they can be easily identified by the abnormally round and bumpy brown-gray surface.
 Usually, thundereggs lie relatively close to the Earth's surface, embedded in the clay of the tuff, where they were formed.
 During the time, the tuff has been decayed to soft mud and clay, making rock-like thundereggs noticeable.

 Where to Find Thundereggs?

 Oregon produces a great variety of thunder eggs that are known for their various colors and styles.
-Central and Eastern Oregon are the most popular in the world for thundereggs hunting.
+Central and Eastern Oregon is the most popular region in the world for thundereggs hunting.
 The best productive areas are located in the Ochoco National Forest, in the high desert of Central Oregon near Prineville and Madras, and in Succor Creek Creek Canyon of Eastern Oregon.